LinuxProgramador/Hash_crackV2/README.md

 sort -u rockyou.txt > wordlist.txt

-12 .
-In the SSH brute force module, it is recommended to use the ssh_keys.txt dictionary.
+12. In the SSH brute force module, it is recommended to use the ssh_keys.txt dictionary.

+13. If your device has sufficient resources and you want to speed up cracking hashes such as argon2id and scrypt, edit the file located at: Hash_crackV2/hashlibx/cpu_selector.py

 Check progress